syncfusion/blazor-docs/src/inputs/textbox/how-to/change-the-floating-label-color-of-the-textbox.md

----
-title: "Change the floating label color of the TextBox"
-component: "Textbox"
-description: "Explains how to change floating label color of the text box for both success and warning validation states."
----

 # Change the floating label color of the TextBox

 You can change the floating label color of the TextBox for both `success` and `warning` validation states by applying the following CSS styles.